MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 # Young World 3, Unit 5: Sports & Games

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
 **This unit covers Sports Day (also called Field Day), a popular tradition in schools to celebrate the end of the year.
 The day usually consists in a variety of outdoor games including relay races, running, and other activities.
-This is not an easy unit to in which to find supplemental literature.
+This is not an easy unit to find supplemental literature.
 The books below have therefore expanded on the Field Day theme to include information on famous athletes.**

 ## Kid Athletes: True Tales of Childhood from Sports Legends, by David Stabler